Attorneys Protecting Atlanta Workers from Employer Retaliation for Objecting to FLSA Violations

-The Wage and Hour Division of the DOL enforces FLSA provisions, including those pertaining to retaliation.
+The Wage and Hour Division of the U.S. Department of Labor (DOL) also enforces FLSA provisions, including those forbidding retaliation.
 To build a solid case, our lawyers investigate your circumstances and gather relevant evidence indicating that retaliation occurred.
-We advise that you file a complaint with the Wage and Hour Division or file a lawsuit in civil court.
-Depending upon the facts of your individual situation, we may pursue reinstatement of your job and payment of lost wages and an equal amount in liquidated damages, as well as for cots and attorneys’ fees.
+Accordingly, we advise that you file a complaint with the Wage and Hour Division or file a lawsuit in civil court.
+Depending upon the facts of your individual situation, we may pursue reinstatement of your job and payment of lost wages and an equal amount in liquidated damages, as well as for cost and attorneys’ fees.

 Demand employers pay you your wages

 You have rights under the FLSA.
 Do not let your employer intimidate or threaten you for demanding those rights are honored.
-Call DeLong, Caldwell, Bridgers, Fitzpatrick, & Benjamin, LLC at 470-443-0524 or contact our firm online to schedule your free initial telephone case review.
-Our office has free parking available and is ADA accessible.
+Call DeLong, Caldwell, Bridgers, Fitzpatrick & Benjamin, LLC at or contact our firm online to schedule your free initial telephone case review.
+Our Atlanta office has convenient on and off-street parking and is ADA accessible.